ParichatrSaipan/Your-Personal-Salary-Assistan/README.md

-# Your Personal Salary Assistant WebApp
+#  Data Analytics Project: Your Personal Salary Assistant WebApp

 A full-stack web application that predicts salaries based on job characteristics using machine learning.
 This project is based on [data_analytics_project](https://github.com/ParichatrSaipan/data_analytics_project.git)